ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 You might already have a running validator which you want to add to a specific Subnet.
 For this we run the `join` command.
 This is a bit of a special command.
-The `join` command will either just _print the required instructions_ for your already running node or will attempt at configuring a config file the user provides.
+The `join` command is going to either just _print the required instructions_ for your already running node or is going to attempt at configuring a config file the user provides.

 First network selection: